CainanD/RefAV/run/nuprompt_conversion/README.md

 ## Evaluating on the NuPrompt Dataset

 [NuPrompt](https://github.com/wudongming97/Prompt4Driving) is a referring multi-object tracking (RMOT) dataset where the task is predict sequences of 3D bounding boxes from a given text prompt.
 It is build on top of the NuScenes dataset.
+This is not code is not as polished as the rest of RefAV, and we don't provide an out-of-the box method for evaluation.
+Here is broadly how to reproduce our results.

 ### Download and Convert NuScenes to the Argoverse2 format.